-Lakhimpur Kheri investigation: UP government is dragging its feet, says Supreme Court
+Lakhimpur Kheri investigation: UP government appears to be ‘dragging its feet’, says Supreme Court

 However, the bench led by the chief justice said that an inquiry by the Central Bureau of Investigation is not a solution because of the persons involved.

-Union minister Ajay Mishra’s son Ashish Mishra has been booked on multiple charges, including murder and criminal conspiracy, in connection with the incident.
+Union minister Ajay Mishra’s son Ashish Mishra has been booked on multiple charges, including murder and criminal conspiracy, in connection with the violence.

-Farmer bodies have alleged that a vehicle which was part of Ajay Mishra’s convoy ran over protestorswho were holding demonstrations against the Centre’s farm laws.
-They have alleged that the vehicle belonged to Ashish Mishra.

 On October 8, the Supreme Court asked why the accused person had not been arrested yet.